 What Is Air Conditioning?

-Air conditioners are specialized systems dedicated to keeping your home cool and removing humidity during hot summer months.
+Air conditioners are specialized cooling systems dedicated to keeping your home comfortable and removing humidity during hot summer months.
 They circulate refrigerant through a closed-loop system, absorbing heat from indoor air at the evaporator coil and releasing it outside via the condenser coil.
+Learn more about how ACs work.

-While they are highly effective at cooling, air conditioners do not provide heating.
-In colder months, a home with a central AC unit typically relies on a separate heating source, such as a furnace, to maintain comfort.
+While they are highly effective and reliable at cooling, air conditioners do not provide heating.
+In colder months, a home with a central AC unit typically relies on a separate heating source, such as a furnace, to maintain an ideal indoor environment.

 Common Air Conditioning Configurations

-There are several types of air conditioners available, each suited for different applications.
+There are several types of air conditioners available, each designed for advanced performance in different applications.

-- Central air conditioning: Delivers consistent cooling through ductwork to every room.
+- Central air conditioning: Delivers consistent cooling through ductwork to every room in your home.

 - Ductless mini-split systems: Perfect for targeted cooling in homes without ductwork.

-- Window or Portable Units: Cost-effective solutions for single-room cooling.
+- Window or Portable Units: Cost-effective solutions for single-room cooling needs.

 Heat Pump vs. Air Conditioner: Key Differences